ManticoreGamesInc/platform-documentation/CONTRIBUTING.md

 - The CLI Method:

     ```console
-    $ git checkout production
+    git checkout development
-    $ git pull # Make sure `production` is up to date with upstream
+    git pull # Make sure `development` is up to date with upstream
-    $ git checkout -b camera-controls # Create a new branch using your feature as the name
+    git checkout -b camera-controls # Create a new branch using your feature as the name
-    $ cd src/tutorials # Navigate to the correct folder
+    cd src/tutorials # Navigate to the correct folder
-    $ echo some-text > learn-camera.md # Create a new markdown file
+    echo some-text > learn-camera.md # Create a new markdown file
     ```

 - The GUI Method

-    - Double click the `production` branch.
+    - Double click the `development` branch.
     - Click **Pull** and check **Rebase instead of merge** if unchecked.
     - Click **New Branch**, check **Check out after create**, enter **camera-controls** and click **Create and checkout**.
     - Click **Open in** and select **Open in Visual Studio Code**.